Jaishankar holds meetings with Russian foreign minister, B'desh information minister

 "Pleased to meet Bangladesh Information Minister Dr. Hasan Mahmud.
 Good to note that our initiatives on media are being taken forward.
 A good discussion on furthering connectivity," Jaishankar said in a tweet.
 Jaishankar also met Estonian Foreign Minister Urmas Reinsalu and held discussions on digital cooperation and global issues.

 "Received the US delegates at #Raisina2020: Deputy NSA Matthew Pottinger, @LisaCurtisHF, @State_SCA Alice Wells.
-Spoke about our shared agenda and opportunities for further cooperation," he said.
-Jaishankar also met National Security Advisor of Afghanistan Hamdullah Mohib and discussed the current situation and bilateral relations.
+Spoke about our shared agenda and opportunities for further cooperation," Jaishankar said.
+He also met National Security Advisor of Afghanistan Hamdullah Mohib and discussed the current situation and bilateral relations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)